United Arab Emirates

 Current environmental issues affecting the Emirati people: air pollution, rapid population growth, and high energy demand contribute to water scarcity; lack of natural freshwater resources compensated by desalination plants; land degradation and desertification; waste generation, and beach pollution from oil spills.

-Google maps United Arab Emirates
+Google Maps United Arab Emirates

 The capital and other divisions